openssl/web/about.md

 fixing bugs, I'm looking forward to contributing to large-scale development in OpenSSL.

-## Paul Dale
-I worked sporadically with OpenSSL on embedded systems from the early 2000s and started contributing back to the project in 2016, finally joining the team full time in 2021 to concentrate on making OpenSSL better than ever.
-I have a special interest in entropy and randomness and am a member of the management and technical committees.

 ## Richard Levitte
 I've been an active FOSS contributor since 1990, with a focus on the operating system OpenVMS at the time.
 Back then, I mainly ported diverse